Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the continuous Euler equations with artificial diffusion

 Two timescale expansion of (\ref{eq:pressure_modified},\ref{eq:velocity_modified}) with mixed diffusion scaling (\ref{eq:mixed_diffusion_scaling}) gives the $\mathcalOM{\-2}$, $\mathcalOM{\-1}$ and $\mathcalOM{0}$ velocity relations:

 and the $\mathcalOM{\-1}$ and $\mathcalOM{0}$ pressure relations:

 The $\ord{p}{0}$ relations (\ref{eq:velocity_2time_mdiff_-2},\ref{eq:pressure_2time_mdiff_-1}) again lead to constant $\ord{p}{0}$ under the assumptions described above.
-Relations (\ref{eq:velocity_2time_mdiff_-1},\ref{eq:pressure_2time_mdiff_0}) match the physical acoustic relations (\ref{eq:velocity_acoustic_-1},\ref{eq:pressure_acoustic_0}), plus some artificial diffusion terms.
+Relations (\ref{eq:velocity_2time_mdiff_-1},\ref{eq:pressure_2time_mdiff_0}) match the physical acoustic relations (\ref{eq:velocity_multiple_-1},\ref{eq:pressure_multiple_0}), plus some artificial diffusion terms.
 The presence of $\partial_{xx}\ord{p}{1}$ in relation (\ref{eq:pressure_2time_mdiff_0}) now provides the appropriate diffusion on the acoustic pressure variations.
 On the other hand, the relation (\ref{eq:velocity_2time_mdiff_-1}) lacks a diagonal diffusion term, just as in the limit equation (\ref{eq:velocity_avar_mdiff}), so a diagonal scheme will have no diffusion on the acoustic velocity variations.

-Relations (\ref{eq:velocity_2time_mdiff_-1},\ref{eq:pressure_2time_mdiff_0}) are almost equivalent to the modified equations of the scheme proposed by Bruel et al. (section 3.1.5.1 in \cite{bruel_low_2019}), the difference being the form of the $A_{12}$ velocity diffusion term.
-In 2 dimensions, this term in the current scheme has the form $(\partial_{xx}u + \partial_{yy}v)$, whereas this term in \cite{bruel_low_2019} has the form $(\underline{\nabla}\dotp\underline{\nabla}u + \underline{\nabla}\dotp\underline{\nabla}v)$.
-These forms both have the same Mach number scaling however, so our estimates for the scaling of $A_{12}$ and $A_{21}$ for balanced diffusion match those of Bruel et al. (equation (63) in \cite{bruel_low_2019}).
+Relations (\ref{eq:velocity_2time_mdiff_-1},\ref{eq:pressure_2time_mdiff_0}) are almost equivalent to the modified equations of the scheme proposed by Bruel et al. (section 3.1.5.1 in \cite{bruel_low_2019}).
+This scheme differs from the current scheme in the precise form of the diffusion in the off-diagonal terms, but importantly the Mach number scaling of these terms matches ours.
+These differences will be discussed further in section \ref{sec:discrete}.
+The mixed diffusion scheme $\uuline{A}^m$ is suitable for both convective and mixed convective-acoustic low Mach number flows. however, the scheme is not without disadvantages, having potentially degraded stability on the convective pressure and acoustic velocity variations.

-The mixed diffusion scheme $\uuline{A}^m$ is suitable for both convective and mixed convective-acoustic low Mach number flows - in that it reproduces all relevant physical relations - however, the scheme is not without disadvantages.
-The pressure diffusion coefficient $A^m_{11}$ is reduced compared to $A^c_{11}$, which prevents over-damping of the acoustic pressure $\ord{p}{1}$, but leaves the scheme susceptible to chequer-board modes on the convective pressure $\ord{p}{2}$.
-The velocity diffusion coefficient $A^m_{22}$ is reduced compared to $A^a_{22}$, which prevents spurious acoustic pressure variations, but causes the acoustic velocity diffusion to vanish, potentially degrading stability.